AxsPlayer/Course_Machine-learning/Stanford_Course/CS224n/Course_3/README.md

 Second Version(Direct Prediction): Moving windows with Skip-gram deep learning method, also named word2vec.
 Third Version(GloVe-which combining the best of both worlds above): Utilize co-occurance matrix as well as objective function.
 And the next step is to sum column word vector and row word vector.
 The advantages of GloVe are: 1.
 Fast training; 2.
 Scalable to huge corpora; 3.
 Good performance even with small corpus, and small vectors.

+## What’s the Skip-gram model?
+In max-pro method, you would go through all the corpus of words and it’s unnecessary.
+And we can take negative sample method to alleviate this problem.
+The concrete step is to sum probability of positive example and some negative samples as final objective function.

 ## Evaluation methods.
 - Intrinsic: Evaluate NLP vectors using specific/intermediate subtask.
 The advantages are it’s fast to compute and it helps to understand how system works.
 - Extrinsic: Evaluate NLP vectors using real task.
 The advantages are it can truly calculate the improvement of result.